Master of Science in Energy Systems

 ALIGN is a customized degree program that includes bridge courses embedded into a full academic curriculum, as well as additional support and services related to your transition into Energy Systems.

-Tuition and fees are set on an annual basis by Northeastern University’s Board of Trustees.
+Tuition and fees are set on an annual basis by Northeastern University’s Board of Trustees and will be updated in April 2015.
 Based on rates for the 2013-2014 academic year, the total estimated cost for the MS Energy Systems ALIGN program is $52,874.00.